Daryasza/reviews_ymaps/README.md

 <img height="200" alt="Screenshot 2022-11-22 at 20 21 48" src="https://user-images.githubusercontent.com/92443952/203381829-0d758a39-e83a-455f-ba8f-b94cb7261f34.png">

 </p>
 All the comments left are get back after reload.
-The app uses localstorage for storaging of data.
+The app uses localstorage to storage you data.

 ## Instructions: